Table of Contents

 About Bundle JS

 Thus, advanced versions of this bundle from 3rd party extension developers will hardly allow significantly increase load speed without additional personalized site fine-tuning.

 There are surely more means to try that can help increase load time.
 However, many of them are not one-size-fits-all solutions.
-For example, correlation of site visitors from different countries across the world and the physical server/servers location also matter.
-It makers sense to transfer the site to a server, from which data transfer will be faster for the majority of site users/use CDN for static files.
+For example, the correlation of site visitors from different countries across the world and the physical server/servers location also matter.
+It makes sense to transfer the site to a server, from which data transfer will be faster for the majority of site users/use CDN for static files.
 If site visitors are primarily from one region, then you may try to cache static files using Varnish: https://devdocs.magento.com/guides/v2.3/config-guide/varnish/config-varnish-magento.html#cache-static-files.